ostanton/NimSimpleGuessingGame/README.md

 - Scrolling scrolls the whole window contents instead of submitted answers.
 There is no documentation of NiGui yet so I have no idea how to change this.

 Please report any more bugs!

+There are may ways to improve this I know, but it's my first GUI application outside Unreal Engine, and my first proper code application, so cut me some slack!